turingschool/md_launch_curriculum/Mod2/Lessons/Week2/CFUReview.md

 ```

-5. What is the difference between untit tests and integration tests?
+4. What is the difference between unit tests and integration tests?
-6. Which do you think it makes sense to write first, unit tests or integration tests?
+5. Which do you think it makes sense to write first, unit tests or integration tests?
-7. Here is the workflow Player 1 used during the Git for Pairs lab.
+6. Here is the workflow Player 1 used during the Git for Pairs lab.
 How do you expect this workflow would change if you were working on a team of 4 instead of a team of 2?
 What extra difficulties might you run into when working with git in a team of 4 instead of a team of 2?

 Player 1 has the following responsibilies:
   * Create a repository titled `FavoriteRestaurants`.